 Retry Migration Events

-This process will select the records that need to be retried from EIP_NFS_MIGRATION_TRACKING table based on PROCESSED_INDICATOR = N AND NUMBER_OF_ ATTEMPTS < 4 (configured value)
+This process will select the records that need to be retried from EIP_ MIGRATION_TRACKING table based on PROCESSED_INDICATOR = N AND NUMBER_OF_ ATTEMPTS < 4 (configured value)

-EIP property to be added: migration_process_total_attempts = 4
+EIP property to be added: max_migration_process_attempts = 4

-If the retry event processing is successful, processed_indicator in EIP_NFS_MIGRATION_TRACKING table will be set to Y.
+If the retry event processing is successful, processed_indicator in EIP_ MIGRATION_TRACKING table will be set to Y.

 If the retry attempt is unsuccessful due to genuine EIP errors (say if the device moved to inactive state by the time the event was received from EMMT), processed_indicator will be set to ‘N’ with the appropriate error message in EIP_ERROR_MESSAGE column.
-These are the cases that cannot succeed with retry attempts.ese genuine errors will not be treateds hence swill be in the response.
+These are the cases that cannot succeed with retry attempts.
+These genuine errors will not be treated as failures hence success code 0 will be returned in the response.

 If the retry attempt is unsuccessful due to system issues and if the total number of attempts is within the max, processed_indicator will be left as ‘R’ to enable more retry attempts.
-If the max number of attempts (configured value for property max_migration_process_ attempts) is reached, processed_indicator will be set to “N” and the error message will be logged in EIP_ERROR_MESSAGE column in EIP_NFS_MIGRATION_TRACKING table.
+If the max number of attempts (configured value for property max_migration_process_ attempts) is reached, processed_indicator will be set to “N” and the error message will be logged in EIP_ERROR_MESSAGE column in EIP_ MIGRATION_TRACKING table.
 If there are one or more errors of this type, BatchProcessException will be thrown in the response.

-EIP_NFS_MIGRATION_TRACKING with rows as PROCESSED_INDICATOR = ‘N’ and NUMBER_OF_ ATTEMPTS >= 4 will be monitored and handled manually by DevOps team.
+EIP_MIGRATION_TRACKING with rows as PROCESSED_INDICATOR = ‘N’ and NUMBER_OF_ ATTEMPTS >= 4 will be monitored and handled manually by DevOps team.

 Other EIP impacts

 NFS events